cyberchase88/mindspace/README.md

 - 🔄 Take insights and truly integrate them into your life through real-life tasks or reminders

 ## 🌟 Why Mindspace?
-Because you deserve a learning experience that's not just effective — but beautiful, meaningful, and playful too.
+Because you’re not just learning — you’re building a relationship with your mind.
+Mindspace helps you slow down, reflect, and remember — in a way that feels like you.
+No pressure.
+No noise.
+Just the right mix of structure and wonder, so what matters actually sticks.

 ## 🛠 Tech Stack Details
 - **Frontend**: